alextanhongpin/architecture-decision-records/golang/008-use-unit-of-work.md

 ### Context

+We will use context to propagate the transaction object.
+This is a well-established pattern and it works well in most cases.

 ## Consequences

+Using context to propagate the transaction object has the following consequences:

 - a cleaner interface for managing database transactions
 - usecase layer is cleaner, since we don't explicity define the dependencies